Mark Esho: Business career

 Esho worked for seven years in Leicester as a Service Manager for Mosaic, a local charity.
 Due to chronic fatigue caused by his childhood polio, he decided to start his own business instead of continuing a nine-to-five job.

 Esho started Houses-Online in 1999, a property listing website.
 The project ended shortly afterwards, and Esho started a second business in 2000 under the name Rank4U.
 At the time it was one of only four search engine optimisation companies in the UK, and serviced clients including The Guardian and The Co-operative Group.

 In the following years, Esho developed two companies simultaneously: Easy Internet Services (search engine optimisation, now under the name 123 Ranking) and Easy Internet Solutions (later Free Virtual Servers, later FVS Hosting).
 Both businesses were early adopters of employing remote workers, and Esho has been a vocal supporter of remote monitoring software for employees.

-In 2020, Mark co-founded Access Rating, a social enterprise and disabled access consultancy.
-The Access Rating app was released online, allowing disabled people to submit access reviews for public venues across the UK.